CT-07: External Pipe Corrosion

 Depending upon the humidity level present, it is not unusual to find a 55º F. chill water return line free of any surface corrosion while the 45º F. supply side pipe has been severely pitted and deteriorated.
 Likewise, the same chill water supply line may show high pitting in a more humid mechanical room or steam room area, and none at all once it passes into an air conditioned tenant space having less humidity.

 Brine and ammonia refrigeration systems, or those operating at 35º F. and below, are most susceptible to outer surface corrosion.
 Heavy insulation to limit the travel of moisture, and a strong preventative coating at the pipe itself to serve as a moisture barrier, are necessary to counter the threat from such low temperatures.
+The humidity level is often the most critical factor, and we have documented condensation and the complete destruction of condenser water pipe even at 75º F. where it has traveled through a heavily moisture saturated steam station area.
+The higher the moisture content, the less cold is needed to create an exterior corrosion problem.

 -